Announcing our 2025 contest winners!

 4. Write a cheque to YOUTH INITIATIVE VANCOUVER SOCIETY.
 The address is 2408 West 41 Ave, Vancouver, BC, V6M 2A7.

 Please include your name and contact info along with your donation.
-Contact us at [email protected] or (778) 680-2408 if you would like a donation receipt.
+Contact us at [email protected] if you would like a donation receipt.